Divya26101993/VMawre-installation-in-windows/README.md

 ### Step 4:Register Your Details

-Register for a free VMware account by entering your email address and click Next
+To download the software, you’ll need to create a free VMware account by entering your email address and clicking Next

 If you already have an account, simply log in to continue the download